 CVC words with ‘a’ and ‘e’ can be very confusing for kids.
 Most kids in my class find it difficult to differentiate between ‘a and e vowel sound words.’
-Being able to discriminate between vowels is important and I have created these short vowel word families worksheets to help discriminate between a and e vowel sound words.
+Being able to discriminate between vowels is important and I have created these word families worksheets to help discriminate between short vowel a and e words.

 The first worksheet is a picture sort between ‘at’ and ‘et’ words.
 Cut the picture tiles.
 Read the words and highlight the at and et sound like in the sheet above and stick the pictures in the correct box.

 To practice short vowel words, try this free ‘CVC words’ Pack.

 Next is picture sort between ‘ad’ and ‘ed’ family.
 A child should be able to clearly tell the difference between the two sounds.
 It’s important especially for spelling activities that the child understands the difference.

 These worksheets can be confusing for our little reader.
 But they will help them understand the difference.
 When trying to teach vowel discrimination, I make the child write the words since that’s where I actually get to know if the child has understood the difference.
 The child can write on the board or in the air.

 Try the ‘Phonics card’ Pack for a fun way to practice CVC words.

 The next is the ag and eg picture sort worksheet.